 Recent Rate Changes

 On September 10, 2018 the Texas Department of Insurance approved rate changes for the TFPA’s Homeowners and Dwelling coverage forms.
-The rate changes will apply to all new policies beginning October 1, 2018 and renewal policies beginning November 1, 2018.
-The amount of the rate change can vary by territory.
+The rate changes applied to all new policies beginning October 1, 2018 and renewal policies beginning November 1, 2018.
+The amount of a rate change can vary by territory.
 Please review the chart below for the different percentages per territory.